Melanee-Melanee/Melanee-Melanee/README.md

 💎 Additionally, I am a senior chemist and have remarkable experience in both practical and statistical experiments in pharmaceutical/medical laboratories.

-💎 My personality is so meticulous, conscientious and serious in my job and friendly with my colleagues.
+💎 My personality is so meticulous, conscientious, serious in my job and friendly with my colleagues.
+My "MBTI" personality test is "ESTJ" and my "EQ" is 87%.

 <!--💻 I'm Melanee.
 <!--💊 I'm an analytical chemist.
 <!--🖥 I’m working on Python programming language.